-The well was a key to the city location, in ancient times when people decided to build a city the 3 main elements were to be as close as possible to the main road, water source, and a high location to be able to observe upcoming people. water is life therefore the heart of Nazareth was based around the spring.
+The well was a key to the city's location, in ancient times when people decided to build a city the 3 main elements were to be as close as possible to the main road, water source, and a high location to be able to observe upcoming people. water is life therefore the heart of Nazareth was based around the spring.

-A spring nearby supplied the water to the well threw pipes and the population of Nazareth used the water since the Roman times, during the Byzantine period the well was still the heart of the city but in the crusade period the crusaders constructed pipes and distributed water to the houses of the village.
+A spring nearby supplied the water to the well through pipes and the population of Nazareth used the water since Roman times, during the Byzantine period the well was still the heart of the city but in the crusade period the crusaders constructed pipes and distributed water to the houses of the village.